JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionChunkConverter.md

     .setOutputCol("chunk")

-pipeline = nlp.Pipeline().setStages([document_assembler,
+pipeline = nlp.Pipeline().setStages(
+    [document_assembler,
      sentenceDetector,
      tokenizer,
      converter]
 )

-data = spark.createDataFrame(
+data = spark.createDataFrame([
-    [
-        [
-            "An angiography showed bleeding in two vessels off of the Minnie supplying the sigmoid that were succesfully embolized.", "Minnie",
-            57,
-            64,
-        ],
-        [
-            "After discussing this with his PCP, Leon was clear that the patient had had recurrent DVTs and ultimately a PE and his PCP felt strongly that he required long-term anticoagulation ", "PCP",
+    ["An angiography showed bleeding in two vessels off of the Minnie supplying the sigmoid that were succesfully embolized.","Minnie", 57, 64,], ["After discussing this with his PCP, Leon was clear that the patient had had recurrent DVTs and ultimately a PE and his PCP felt strongly that he required long-term anticoagulation","PCP",31,34,], ]).toDF("text", "target", "char_begin", "char_end")
-            31,
-            34,
-        ],
-    ]
-).toDF("text", "target", "char_begin", "char_end")

 results = pipeline.fit(data).transform(data)